 Our nominating and corporate governance committee consists of Messrs.
 Thomas Jefferson Wu, Alec Tsui and Robert Mactier, and is chaired by Mr. Tsui.
 All of them satisfy the "independence" requirements of Rule 5605 of the Nasdaq Stock Market Rules.
 The charter of our nominating and corporate governance committee was adopted by our board on November 28, 2006.
-It was amended and restated on several occasions, with the latest on December 16, 2008 to clarify the purpose, duties and powers of our nominating and corporate governance committee members with clearer guidance to enable them to carry out their functions.
+It was amended and restated on several occasions, with the latest on December 16, 2008 to clarify the purpose, duties and powers of our nominating and corporate governance committee and to provide the nominating and corporate governance committee members with clearer guidance to enable them to carry out their functions.